Skip to Content

 I don’t have a lot of space to store items that I won’t use very often.

-Whichever container you choose, be sure to put your container on a heat-proof surface because it will get hot while your food is cooking.
+Whichever container you choose, be sure to put it on a heat-proof surface because it will get hot while your food is cooking.

-With my Joule, I like to use a large stainless steel stockpot with my Joule because I feel like it’s more versatile than the plastic sous vide bins that they sell these days.
+I prefer to use a large stainless steel stockpot with my Joule because it’s more versatile than the plastic sous vide bins that they sell these days.

 It’s also important to remember to put the sous vide pot or bin on a heatproof surface, like a trivet or a pot holder.